 Creativity- creativity is a very important measure of intelligence, and innovation is regarded as one of our society’s most coveted traits (think Google or Apple!)
 When a child learns to think creatively, it opens up a whole world of possibilities.
 Children learn best through creative play, and we encourage our children to pretend and use their imaginations without hinderance from adults.
 (This is a mindful departure from traditional Montessori philosophy which encourages children to use items only in specific ways/uses.)

 Le Petit Elephant promotes an environment where children become independent, confident, lifelong learners with a strong sense of self.
-We proudly offer a positive, child-centered preschool experience that fosters a love of learning in a nurturing community.
+We proudly offer an outdoor-based, positive, child-centered preschool experience that fosters a love of learning in a nurturing community.
 We utilize a thoughtful combination of child development strategies from the Reggio Emilia Approach, the Waldorf philosophy and the basics of the RIE philosophy.

 Our academic programs are based on the Reggio Emilia principles of respect, responsibility, and community through exploration and discovery in a supportive and enriching environment based on the interests of the children through a self-guided curriculum.
 The Reggio Emilia Approach teaches that children are capable of constructing their own learning and they are driven by their interests to understand and know more.
 It is believed that children form an understanding of themselves and their place in the world through their interactions with others therefore there is a strong focus on social collaboration, working in groups, where each child is an equal participant, having their thoughts and questions valued.
 The adult is not the giver of knowledge, but rather the children search out the knowledge through their own investigations.